 Command Description New Creates a new scene while closing any scene already open.
 The New Scene dialog box opens, asking for directory, name, and resolution information.
 Open Displays the Open Scene dialog box where you can browse for a scene file.
 You can open a new scene from the current one and the previous scene will close.
 Open Recent Displays a list of the most recently opened scenes.
 Clear Clears the list of recently opened scenes.
 Close Closes the currently opened scene, but does not close the Harmony application.
 Save Saves all changes made to the opened scene, drawings, palettes, and palette lists.
 Advanced Save Lets you do the following: Save the scene as the current version.
 Save different versions representing different stages of the production of your scene.
 Save different versions representing different scene setups.
 Choose specific assets that you want to save, such as drawings or palettes.
 Rights to Modify Scene Version Allows you to modify the selected version of the scene as well as to manage and overwrite other versions.
 Other users will not be able to open a different version of the scene until you close the scene.
 Rights to Modify Scene Allows you to modify the currently selected scene version only.
 Unless the Get rights to modify the scene option is also checked, you will not be able to change other versions of the scene.
 This allows other users to modify different versions of the scene while you are working on the selected version.

 Read Changed Drawings Determines which drawing files have been modified on disk since you loaded them.
 All updated drawings will be reloaded.
 NOTE Reloading a locked drawing will discard unsaved changes.
 Manage Versions Allows you to manage all the versions of the current scene.
+Manage Local Cache Opens the Manage Local Cache dialog, in which you can see all the Harmony Server database scenes that were cached locally, delete unused caches and check if the data in a scene's cache matches the data on the database server.
 Save As Saves the current file with a different name and at a different location.
 Saves the current state of a scene as another scene.
 The Save As window prompts you for a new name and a different location for this scene before saving it.
 This will create a complete scene directory for the new scene.
 NOTE The scene name cannot exceed 23 characters.
 Save as New Version Saves the current scene as another version.
 The Save Version dialog box prompts you to give a name for this new version.
 This will create a new .xstage file in your current project directory.
 Acquire From TWAIN Opens the Acquire from Scanner window from which you can set parameters before scanning.
 Import Images Imports bitmap images which you can choose to vectorize.
 Movie Lets you convert a QuickTime movie to an image sequence and audio file.
 Sound Lets you import sound files into your project.
-SWF, Illustrator Files to Library Lets you import SWF files into your project.
-Export lmages Exports a scene as a bitmap image sequence.
+SWF, Lets you import SWF files into your project.

+Illustrator Files to Library Export Images Exports a scene as a bitmap image sequence.
 If there is sound in your scene, it will not be exported with the images.
 Movie Exports animation as a QuickTime movie.
 SWF Exports a Flash movie file.
-Harmony supports exporting Flash movie files with a limited subset of vector and bitmap effects, the latter which can be previewed in Render View mode.
+Harmony supports exporting Flash movie files with a limited subset of vector and bitmap effects, the latter which can be previewed in Render View 🌞 mode.
 Quit Closes the application.